-If you assess Bradley Beal strictly by his on-the-court numbers, you’ll see immediately that he’s one of the most talented young stars in today’s NBA.
+If you assess Bradley Beal strictly by his on-the-court numbers, you’ll see immediately that he’s one of the most talented players in today’s NBA.
 Look a little deeper into who he is—how he treats his teammates and the people closest to him—and you’ll discover that Brad is one of the brightest, highest-character players in the league.

 As the rapper Nelly, a childhood friend, explained to SLAM Magazine, Brad’s future could have gone in any number of directions without having such a strong family foundation to draw from.